Become a Driving Instructor

 ADI STAGE 3: Combined On-Road & Classroom Training (4 x half-day sessions; 16 hours) of Instructional Ability Training (including ADI Teaching Manual).

-Classrooms are provided for the relevant theory sessions and new fully-insured dual-controlled specialised Training Vehicles are used for the On-Road Training.
-We now have introduced a new “three-part easy-pay plan” where you can pay the course fee in three stages: €750.00 x 3 payments.
+Classrooms are provided for the relevant theory sessions, and new fully-insured dual-controlled specialised Training Vehicles are used for the On-Road Training.
+We have now introduced a new “three-part easy-pay plan” where you can pay the course fee in three stages: €750.00 x 3 payments.
 Payment is accepted by bank transfer or credit/debit card.
-For more information about this, phone Karl or Steve at ISM Head Office on 01 864 1790.
+For more information, call Karl or Steve at ISM Head Office on 01 864 1790.

 2 – Complete both forms (the ADI application form and the Vetting form).
 Get your Tax Access Code from Revenue.
-Post all of these to the RSA in Ballina, Co Mayo with two recently taken passport photographs.
+Post these to the RSA in Ballina, Co Mayo, with two recently taken passport photographs.
 The RSA usually take 3/4 weeks to process your application.
-When successful, the RSA will write to you and provide you with an “eligibility number”; this number will enable you to apply for your first exam, the ADI Theory Test.
+When successful, the RSA will write to you and provide you with an “eligibility number”, enabling you to apply for your first exam, the ADI Theory Test.

 3 – When you have scheduled your Stage 1 exam date, contact us immediately.
-We will advise you of the relevant material to read, all of which are recommended by the RSA.
-We will then arrange your Stage 1 training date approximately 10 days before this exam date.
+We will advise you of the relevant material to read, all recommended by the RSA.
+We will arrange your Stage 1 training date approximately ten days before this exam.
 We will require your first deposit payment of €750.00 at this stage.

 4 – When the RSA are notified of your successful Stage 1 pass result, we recommend you apply for your Stage 2 exam as soon as possible; you should expect your Stage 2 exam within a month or so.
-Once you have received this date, call us and schedule your three half-day sessions of Stage 2 Advanced Driver Training.
+Once you have received this date, call us and schedule your three half-day Stage 2 Advanced Driver Training sessions.
 We will now require your second deposit payment of €750.00.